-The Transport object is never explicitly created. getTransport() obtains a transport object from the Session factory.
-The JavaMail API provides two versions of getTransport():
+The Transport object is seldom explicitly created. getTransport() obtains a transport object from the Session factory.
+The JavaMail API provides three versions of getTransport():

 '''

 public class Session {

 public Transport getTransport(Address address);

 public Transport getTransport(String protocol);

+public Transport getTransport();

 }

 '''

 - getTransport(Address address) returns the implementation of the transport class based on the address type.
 A user-extensible map defines which transport type to use for a particular address.
-For example, if the address is an InternetAddress, and InternetAddress is mapped to a protocol that supports SMTP, then SMTPTransport can be returned. - The client can also call getTransport ("SMTP") to request SMTP, or another transport implementation protocol.
+For example, if the address is an InternetAddress, and InternetAddress is mapped to a protocol that supports SMTP, then SMTPTransport can be returned. - The client can also call getTransport ( "SMTP") to request SMTP, or another transport implementation protocol. - getTransport() returns the transport specified in the mail.transport.protocol property.